Heart failure is a condition that occurs when the heart is not able to pump blood as well as it should.

 Your heart failure team

-Our dedicated, multidisciplinary team of heart failure and transplant cardiologists, pediatric cardiac surgeons, specialized nurses, pharmacists, nutritionists, psychologists and social workers provides coordinated and comprehensive evaluation, treatment, long-term follow-up, and psychosocial support for children with heart failure and their families.
+Our dedicated, multidisciplinary team of heart failure and transplant cardiologists, pediatric cardiac surgeons, advance practice providers, specialized nurses, pharmacists, nutritionists, psychologists and social workers provides coordinated and comprehensive evaluation, treatment, long-term follow-up, and psychosocial support for children with heart failure and their families.

 Every patient’s treatment plan is designed and continually reviewed by a full team of experts representing each specialty represented on our team.